meganificent/Spanglish-Generator/README.md

 To see syntax trees for English --> Spanish:

+* <b>Make sure that the file pathways in the PyCharm are correct for your computer</b>
 * Copy and Paste the entire PyCharm cell from the COLAB document into a PyCharm file
 * Run the code
 * Wait for prompting